pjIowa/constantMixVisualizer/README.md

 # Constant Mix Visualizer

-This visualizer shows the performance of a constant mix portfolio for 3 stocks over different periods.
+This visualizer shows the performance of a constant mix portfolio for 3 stocks over the past 20 years and subset ranges.

 Companies: MSFT, GE, CISCO

-Time Ranges:

-6/26/2000 - 6/25/2020 inclusive
+Time Range: 6/26/2000 - 6/25/2020 inclusive

-Highest return year for the sum of the three stocks

-Lowest return year

-Most volatile year

-Least volatile year

 # Assumptions